-- I. It is the policy of WellCare of North Carolina[®] that sclerotherapy using liquid or foam irritants (including, but not limited to, Varithena[®]) are medically necessary when meeting the following: - A. Documentation of symptomatic venous disorder of CEAP (Clinical Class, Etiology, Anatomy, Pathology) class two (C2s) or greater (see table 1 for CEAP classification); - B. Ultrasound-documented varicosities related to reflux performed in a standing, sitting or reverse Trendelenburg position; - C. One of the following: - 1.
+- I. It is the policy of WellCare of North Carolina[®] that sclerotherapy using liquid or foam irritants (including, but not limited to, Varithena[®]) is medically necessary when meeting the following: - A. Documentation of symptomatic venous disorder of CEAP (Clinical Class, Etiology, Anatomy, Pathology) class two (C2s) or greater (see table 1 for CEAP classification); - B. One of the following: - 1.
 Perforating vein located beneath an open venous ulcer, and both of the following: - a.
 Reflux \geq 500 milliseconds; - b.
-Diameter > 3.5 mm; - 2.
+Diameter \geq 3.5 mm; - 2.
 Perforating vein located beneath a healed venous ulcer, and all of the following: - a.
-Reflux > 500 milliseconds; - b.
+Reflux \geq 500 milliseconds; - b.
 Diameter ≥ 3.5 mm; - c.
 Truncal reflux has already been treated; - 3.
 Both of the following: - a.
 One of the following: - i.
 Axial reflux \geq 500 milliseconds and vein diameter \geq 3 mm in the great saphenous vein or accessory veins; - ii.
-Reflux \geq 500 milliseconds and vein diameter \geq 3 mm in the small saphenous vein: - b.
+Reflux \geq 500 milliseconds and vein diameter \geq 3 mm in the small saphenous vein; - b.
 Complications attributed to venous reflux, including any of the following: - i.
 Ulceration; - ii.
 Hemorrhage or recurrent bleeding episodes from a ruptured varicosity or telangiectasia; - iii.
 Superficial thrombophlebitis; - iv.
 Severe and persistent pain and/or swelling that interferes with the quality of daily life and persists despite six weeks of conservative treatment, including any of the following, unless contraindicated (i.e., suspected or proven peripheral arterial disease, severe peripheral neuropathy, etc.):